Karlsruhe Institute of Technology: Rankings and reputation

 According to a 2015 survey, KIT has produced the largest number of top managers among German universities, with 24 board members of the 100 largest German companies.
-The other places are followed by the University of Cologne (17), the RWTH Aachen (17), the University of Mannheim (13) and the LMU Munich (13).
+The other places are followed by the University of Cologne (17), RWTH Aachen University (17), the University of Mannheim (13) and LMU Munich (13).
 In the ranking of the German magazine Wirtschaftswoche, in which decision-makers of companies are asked about their preferences, KIT regularly occupies a position among the top ten in the subjects electrical engineering, computer science, mechanical engineering, and industrial engineering in Germany.
 In the QS Graduate Employability Rankings 2022, which follow a similar approach as the Wirtschaftswoche ranking on a global level, KIT is ranked 46th worldwide.
 Thus, KIT takes first place in Germany and 10th place in Europe.

 In the CWTS Leiden Ranking of the year 2023, which is based exclusively on bibliometrics to measure the research output of universities, KIT is ranked 56th worldwide in the physical sciences and engineering according to the "Impact" indicator and 49th worldwide according to the "Collaboration" indicator.
-In Germany, KIT is ranked first ahead of RWTH Aachen University and TU Munich.
+In Germany, KIT is ranked first ahead of RWTH Aachen University and the Technical University of Munich.
 Europe-wide, KIT is ranked 4th and 8th respectively.